MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_process_output_stream_desc_0032.md

 ### -field ColorSpace

-A DXGI_COLOR_SPACE_TYPE value that specifies the colorspace for the video processor output surface.
+A DXGI_COLOR_SPACE_TYPE value that specifies the color space for the video processor output surface.

 ### -field AlphaFillMode